 The CobraHead “mini” is smaller and lighter than the original CobraHead Weeder, so it’s easier to use in tight spaces.
 The original CobraHead Weeder and Cultivator is a bit larger and heftier, so it’s well-suited for weeding larger garden spaces.
 Both of the CobraHead hand tools have comfortable, ergonomically designed handles that are made from a mix of recycled plastic and wood fiber.
 The attractive blue handle is molded around the unique steel blade to ensure it can never work loose.

 Also available is the CobraHead Long-Handle tool that’s great for cultivating and weeding while you’re standing up.
 Older gardeners and those with limited kneeling and bending ability find this tool an especially enabling device.

-The CobraHead “mini” Weeder hand tool sells for $21.95, the original CobraHead Weeder and Cultivator sells for $24.95, and the CobraHead Long Handle sells for $59.95 at www.cobrahead.com.
-CobraHead LLC is a Wisconsin-based family business that makes all of its tools in the USA.
+The CobraHead “mini” Weeder hand tool sells for about $27 and the original CobraHead Weeder and Cultivator sells for about $30.
+A CobraHead Long Handle tool is also available.
+Check Prices and Availability on Amazon.